KNOW’S NOTES – COMPETITIVE CYCLIST DISCOUNT, TUBELESS SEALANT, HELP ALEXIS

 DEAL OF THE WEEK

-TARIFF-BUSTER! – Starting today, In The Know Cycling readers can get a 10% Competitive Cyclist discount.
+TARIFF-BUSTER! – Starting today, In The Know Cycling readers can get a one-time 10% Competitive Cyclist discount.

 I have negotiated this tariff-busting discount with the good people at Competitive Cyclist who appreciate how well you, the great group of road cycling enthusiasts who read this site, line up against the first-rate selection of products and customer service they provide.